Get in the Christmas spirit with a fun, low prep- flashlight scavenger hunt!

 So I came to the rescue to help a little.

-I gave them clues, if they’re getting hotter or colder [that's a new concept for George!].
+I gave them clues, like if they’re getting hotter or colder.
+It’s a new concept for George!

-I prodded them to use their flashlights to shine it on all the things in the room, look up and down, under and over their bed, dressers, windows and doors.
+I prompted them to use their flashlights to shine it on all the things in the room, look up and down, under and over their bed, on dressers, windows, and doors.

-Once they found a Christmas bow, they stuck it on their shirts so they could keep tally of how many they’ve found.
+Once they found a Christmas bow, they stuck it on their shirts so they could keep track of how many they’ve found.